 What are the requirements for LASIK eye surgery?

-Do I have other laser eye surgery options?
+Do I have other laser eye surgery options for improved vision?

 When your prescription or eye health disqualifies you from being a good LASIK candidate, it’s always worth speaking to your doctor about your other options.